... The Beta Hero

 Pattern - The two replacement radial line disks (one white

 with its relatively few arcs as per the DOTD close-up.
+Also the

-what Wah put in (± 1.01"), and was installed at a greater
+Wah put in (± 1.01"), and was installed at a greater depth

-the pattern when viewed under spot lighting. |
+pattern when viewed under spot lighting. |

 ||